danog/MadelineProto/docs/TD_docs/methods/getInlineQueryResults.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Sends inline query to a bot and returns its results.
+Returns error with code 502 if bot fails to answer the query before query timeout expires.
 Unavailable for bots

 ### Params: